 The time to buy figs is now.
 With the season in full flow – but nearing its end – a glut of both foreign and local fresh figs has gripped the nation.
 Get them now, while they’re still cheap and try your hand at my quick and easy recipe for Individual Fig and Goats Cheese Pizzas; one of my favourite recipes for fresh figs. With sweet and savoury aspects equally prevalent, these pizzas make for intriguing little starters that – provided you have dough to hand.
+Want to get the pizza kit?
+Go ahead and click here to check out their recipe.

 Picking the right figs for the job is incredibly important.
 Once picked, figs will not ripen further; so don’t choose in anticipation.
 Picked ripe, figs are soft and delicate, so it can also be difficult to find undamaged fruit.
 If possible, buy locally grown figs as they are more likely to have the perfect fragrance and texture; they should be covered with a light, fuzzy bloom and emit a sour smell.
 For best results, make sure to consume your figs within a day or two; they rot quickly.